Skip to main content

 Greens Shell Community Park

 If you love a little history with your ride, Greens Shell is home to one of the Island’s best-preserved shell rings, believed to be thousands of years old.
 It’s a quick stop but a worthwhile one, especially for curious minds.
-After your loop, coast over to Benny's Coastal Kitchen for a well-earned waterfront meal.
+Pair it with lunch nearby, like Benny’s Coastal Kitchen, and you’ve got a simple, satisfying outing.

 Fish Haul Creek Park